-The ILO today holds the patronage for 14 of the 169 Global Sustainable Development Goal Indicators.
-However, from their attainment to 2030, we are still a long way away: according to ILO statistics, around 2,8 millions of people are still dying each year as a result of occupational safety and health risks.
-Even child labor and forced labor is still a reality in many countries: just under 152 million children go to work instead of school, 25 million people have to work against their will.
-Added to this are completely new working realities in the face of global value creation chains, the digitization of the working world and the increasingly blurred boundary between the entrepreneur and employee concept.
+Today, the ILO holds the patronage for 14 of the 169 indicators of the global goals for sustainable development.
+However, we are still a long way from achieving this by 2030: According to ILO statistics, around 2,8 million people die every year as a result of safety and health risks at work.
+Child and forced labor is still a reality in many countries: almost 152 million children go to work instead of school, 25 million people have to work against their will.
+In addition, there are completely new work realities in view of global value chains, the digitization of the world of work and the increasingly blurred boundary between the concepts of entrepreneur and employee.

 Last but not least, to facilitate an exchange on such questions for the future, the ILO has already launched 2013 seven initiatives that will guide their work in the next century.
 "Issues such as the digitization of the workplace, migration, climate change, income inequality, and bargaining power within global supply chains were listed in the" Future of Work "Centennial Initiative, but unfortunately no solutions were defined.
 This must be continued, "Ourny criticized by the ÖGB.

 Observers from trade unions have always been similarly critical about the fact that the ILO's surveillance system has only a moral finger when Member States do not comply with the requirements of ratified conventions.
 In the coming years, therefore, it will not only be about the thematic orientation of the ILO - currently, for example, it deals with a just transition to a climate-friendly economy - but also about fundamental structural issues.

 In any case, there is no question that the ILO's mandate as an international regulatory body for labor rights will continue to be a very important one in the future.
 Because if history has shown something, then probably one thing: Politics matter.